starinje/musings/_posts/2023-9-7-engineering-musings.md

 title: Some Musings on Engineering Management
 ---

-Here are few thoughts that I wrote up as a bit of a retrospective on 12 years of engineering and leading engineering teams.
-I wanted to aggregate the perspectives that I have come to assume over the course of my career.
+Here are a few takeaways and thoughts that I wrote down recently as a bit of a retrospective after 12 years of engineering both as an individual contributor as well as an engineering team lead.

 ### What do team members want most of all?
 In a word - **Clarity**.
 People want to understand what is expected of them and how to measure success both individually and as a group.
 As an engineering leader, it is my job to cut through the chaos that is a part of any organization but particularly present in a startup, and provide clarity on what is currently the goal of 1) the team and 2) the individual contributor.